Scam: Pressing #-9-0 on your telephone will allow scammers to make long-distance calls and charge them to your phone bill.

 Please note the following if you are using the mobile.

-Origins: This item is another example of a scam warning that has been continuously circulating via the Internet for the better part of a decade, thereby receiving vastly more publicity than it warrants.
-Although the warning has some kernel of truth to
+Origins: This item is another example of a scam warning that has been continuously circulating via the Internet for more than fifteen years now, thereby receiving vastly more publicity than the potential threat it describes actually warrants.
+Although the warning originally had some kernel of truth to

 Tips for heading off this form of telephone fraud include: